Skip to content

 By Size AI teamUpdated 6 min read

-Brand, sizing, fabric, fit, care symbols.
-95%+ accuracy on faded and vintage tags.
+Brand, sizing, fabric, stretch, care symbols.
+Reads faded and vintage tags.

 A reseller in our beta cohort once spent forty-five minutes on a single Levi's 501 listing because the inside-collar tag had three sizing systems printed on it.
 W30 L32.
 The Asian "Size L." A faded EU 42 in a font the camera kept reading as 47.
 Every minute of that was data already on the label.
 The label held the answer.
 The keyboard slowed her down.

 That gap is the whole reason the Label Scanner exists.
 Point the camera at any garment label, hold steady for a second, and Size AI extracts more than 15 structured data points before you can put the phone down.
 Brand.
 Multi-format sizing.
 Fabric percentages.
-Fit type.
+Stretch level.
 Care symbols.
 Manufacturing details.
 The label always told the buyer that information.
 Now it tells the listing too.

 What follows is what the Label Scanner pulls, how to scan a label cleanly, and a handful of edge cases worth knowing about.